Fill out our form, and we'll connect with you within 1 to 2 business days.

 When reflecting on the phrasing your ideal client uses to type something into Google and other search engines, ask yourself questions like the following:

-This initial step requires you to take off your business owner cap and step into the shoes of your target client.
-If you can do that, you’re at an advantage.
+This initial step of requires you to put on your business owner hat and put yourself in the shoes of your target client.
+If you can do that, you’ll be at an advantage.

 Other than brainstorming, here are a couple of free keyword research tools to help expand your list: